anttisalonen/progbook/rst/bus4.rst

 What we need to do for this is:

-* Refactor the existing code to allow our class that previously took the file name in the constructor and then read in the contents to have another constructor which takes an std::array<std::string, 23> as a parameter instead and uses the contents of that array directly
+* Refactor the existing code which displays the screen using SDL.
+The constructor of the class we wrote previously took the file name as the source for the labels, but for our purposes it would be better if it took an std::array<std::string, 23> as a parameter instead and used the contents of that array directly.
+We can add another constructor for this purpose.
 * Instantiate an object of that class in our C++ program, putting together and passing it an std::array<std::string, 23>
-* Calling the relevant member function or functions of that object such that the correct visual output is generated
+* Call the relevant member function or functions of that object such that the correct visual output is generated

 Now, in order to use both our existing SDL code and our new C++ code together, you have a couple of options: